thfanfabman/CW2024/README.md

 **LevelTwo**
 + Created a new Level and then renamed the previous leveltwo to levelboss
++ has a 40% chance to spawn enemyPlane2 instead of enemyPlane
-+ new level is functionally the same as the first level except with a different enemy type and background
++ functionally the same as level1 otherwise

 **enemyPlane2**
 + New enemy for LevelTwo